Thinking about opening a Bank of America Child Savings Account?

 Before my children were born (around the time of my baby shower), I began to wonder what I should do with all of the monetary gifts that I had received on behalf of my children.
 Should I put them into a secondary savings account under my name until they were old enough?
-Or, should I open up a bank account in my children’s names and deposit the money directly to them?
+Or, should I wait and just open up a bank account in my children’s names after they are born and deposit the money directly to them?

 While both are good options for parents wanting to keep close tabs on their children’s money while they are still minors, I am happy to say that I went with the latter and opened up a Bank of America Child Savings account in each of their names.
-This way, I can very easily deposit any cash or checks received on birthdays, special occasions and holidays as they grow up.
+This way, I can very easily deposit any cash or checks received on their birthdays, special occasions and holidays as they grow up.
 And above all, it should prove to be a great teaching tool for them to glean as much knowledge about banking and saving before they turn 18 years old, as I am able to to bring my children on visits to any of their 4,600 brick-and-mortar bank locations to show them how the banking world really works.

 What is A Bank Of America Child Savings Account?

 A Bank of America Child Savings Account is specifically offered for children under the age of 18.
 The parent and minor child both own the account.
 However, once the child turns 18 years old, the account is automatically converted into a Rewards Savings account in the child’s name.

 Furthermore, there are no associated maintenance fees if the account owner is 18 years old or under, and if you maintain a $300 account balance, the Withdrawal Limit Fee will also be waived.

 What Are Bank Of America Child Savings Account Fees?

 There are currently no maintenance fees associated with the Bank of America Child Savings Account.